OpenMined/aries-did.js/readme.md

 ## Building Relationships Between Cloud Agents

 First we need to create some connections to the other nodes in the eco-system.
+When two Agents connect, they do so with the PeerDID protocol.
+Each Agent shares a DID document with the other.
+For each relationship that an Agent has, it creates and shares a unique DID document.
+In this sense, the Agent assumes a different identity with different key pairs for each entity it interacts with.

 Below is the landing page of the cloud-agent.
 We'll walk through a connection set up using the cloud agent GUI;

 ![Step 0](images/relationship0.png)
 ![Step 1](images/relationship1.png)
 ![Step 2](images/relationship2.png)
 ![Step 3](images/relationship3.png)
 ![Step 4](images/relationship4.png)

+Sharing DiD documents with the PeerDID protocol facilitates an encrypted channel.
+However, at this stage, trust has not been established.
+Trust is achieved by sharing proofs and proof requests over this channel.

+## Defining Credentials